MarcusTan30/Multi-page-webscraper/README.md

 # Multi page webscraper
 This readme file shows my attempt at web-scraping a multi-page website to gather their contact data.
+This is the link to the website: https://www.australianinvestmentnetwork.com/business-proposal/1

 ```python
 !pip install scrapy